 These are the videos of a series dedicated to introduce the main features of PyTables in a visual and easy to grasp manner.
 More videos will be made available with the time:

-- HDF5 is for Lovers, SciPy 2012 Tutorial: a beginer’s introduction to PyTables and HDF5.
+HDF5 is for Lovers, SciPy 2012 Tutorial: a beginner’s introduction to PyTables and HDF5.

 Here are the slides of some presentations about PyTables that you may find useful:

 On The Data Access Issue (or Why Modern CPUs Are Starving).
 Keynote presented at EuroSciPy 2009 conference in Leipzig, Germany (July 2009).